joergbuchwald/ogs6py/paper/paper_ogs6py_vtuio.md

 a_s_dist = {"low": 1e-6, "mid": 1.e-5, "high": 1.5e-5}
 ```

-In contrast to the the general purpose methods like replaceTxt and addBlock, there exist also methods for very conveniently replacing Medium, Phase, Parameter properties.
+In contrast to the the general purpose methods like `replace_text()` and `add_block()`, there exist also methods for very conveniently replacing medium, phase and parameter properties.
-In this example we use replacePhaseProperty() to set the solid thermal expansion coefficient drawn from the given distribution in each iteration.
+In this example we use `replace_phase_property()` to set the solid thermal expansion coefficient drawn from the given distribution in each iteration.
-After execution, the pressure value at given points is read for the last time step and saved in a list.
+After execution, the pressure value at given points is read for the last time step and saved into a list.
 Parallelization of these kind of ensemble run is straight forwad e.g., using Pythons concurrent future methods.